School Governance

 We welcome those interested in board service to complete our Board Interest Form.
 This form will help you understand the skills and time/resource commitments of board membership.
 These forms will be reviewed on a rolling basis upon receipt.
 While submission of interest does not guarantee board placement, it initiates the consideration process.

-The Committee on Directors, who bear responsibility for board recruitment, will respond to all those who express interest.
+The Committee on Trustees, who bear responsibility for board recruitment, will respond to all those who express interest.
 Candidates' skill sets are evaluated in alignment with current board needs, with preference given to those who can fill skill gaps.

 This thorough process ensures that new board members are carefully selected to contribute effectively to the governance and success of the school.